eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 use the prefix `nginx:`, e.g. `nginx:ditto`.
 See [Basic Authentication](basic-auth.html#authorization-context-in-devops-commands) for more information.

+## Encryption sensitive configuration data
+There is an option to enable encryption of credentials or other sensitive fields of the connection entities before they are persisted in the database on global service configuration level.
+For more details refer to [Connections sensitive data encryption](installation-operating.html#connections-sensitive-data-encryption)

 ## CRUD endpoints

 The following commands are available in order to manage connections: